openconnectivity/IOTivity-setup/Readme.md

 # reset.sh
-This script overwrites the security file from the device_output folder.
+This script overwrites the security file from the device_output folder to the out/linux/$ARCH/release/examples/OCFDeviceBuilder folder.

 Execute this command only when the device is not running.
 The device will go to the ready for onboarding state.